 We currently support, and expect to continue to support, various crypto assets that represent units of value on smart contracts deployed on a third party blockchain.
 Smart contracts are programs that store and transfer value and execute automatically when certain conditions are met.
 Since smart contracts typically cannot be stopped or reversed, vulnerabilities in their programming and design can have damaging effects.
 For instance, in April 2018, a batch overflow bug was found in many Ethereum-based ERC20-compatible smart contract tokens that allowed hackers to create a large number of smart contract tokens, causing multiple crypto asset platforms worldwide to shut down ERC20-compatible token trading.
-Similarly, in March 2020, a design flaw in the MakerDAO smart contract caused forced liquidations of crypto assets at significantly discounted prices, resulting in millions of dollars of losses to users who had deposited crypto assets into the smart contract.
-If any such vulnerabilities or flaws come to fruition, smart contract-based crypto assets, including those held by our customers on our cryptocurrency marketplace or exchanges, or NFT marketplace, may suffer negative publicity, be exposed to security vulnerabilities, decline significantly in value, and lose liquidity over a short period of time.
+Similarly, in March 2020, a design flaw in the MakerDAO smart contract caused forced liquidations of crypto assets at significantly discounted prices, resulting in millions of dollars of losses to users who had deposited crypto assets, including those held by our customers on our cryptocurrency exchanges or NFT marketplace, may suffer negative publicity, be exposed to security vulnerabilities, decline significantly in value, and lose liquidity over a short period of time.